Linear extensions of finite posets: Sorting probability

 Here the lower bound is \. $\ve\approx 0.2764$, just shy of~$\frac13$\ts.
 This is a small improvement over the first bound of the type \. $\ve \le \bP[f(x)<f(y)] \le 1-\ve$ \. proved by Kahn and Saks \cite{KS84}, with \ts $\ve = \frac3{11} \approx 0.2727$.
 The latter result uses the Kahn--Saks inequality \eqref{eq:KS}, applied to two elements \ts $x,y\in X$ \ts with a small difference of average heights: \ts $|h(P,x)-h(P,y)|<1$, cf.~$\S$\ref{ss:ineq-height}.
 The proof in~\cite{BFT95} uses the \ts $a=b=1$ \ts case of the cross-product conjecture (Theorem~\ref{t:CPC-summary}), and builds on~\cite{KS84}.

 We note that an easier proof of a weaker bound with \ts $\ve = \frac{1}{2e} \approx 0.1840$, was obtained by Kahn and Linial in \cite{KL}, using a variation on \defng{Gr\"unbaum's theorem} (1960), which in turn is proved using the \defng{Brunn--Minkowski inequality} (rather than the Alexandrov--Fenchel inequality used in the proof of the Kahn--Saks inequality).
-We refer to \cite[$\S$12.3]{Mat02} for a clean presentation of this proof, and to \cite{C+} for a survey of algorithmic applications of the sorting probability.
+We refer to \cite[$\S$12.3]{Mat02} for a clean presentation of this proof, and to \cite{C+} for a survey of algorithmic applications of the sorting probability, and to \cite{H+24,HR24} for best recent bounds.